aws-samples/generative-ai-marketing-portal/README.md

 ### Cleanup

-1. Sometimes Cloudfront will continue to write files to the log bucket, rendering the `cdk destroy` command to fail.
-2. Check and empty the Cloudfront log bucket (named "-----genaimarketercloudfrontl----") manually.
-3. Remove the application by running the following command in your Cloud9 IDE
+1. Remove the application by running the following command in your Cloud9 IDE

 ```
 cdk destroy
 ```

-4. Delete the Cloud9 IDE by opening the [Cloud9 console](https://us-west-2.console.aws.amazon.com/cloud9/home?region=us-west-2) and clicking on Delete
+2. If you used Cloud9 for deployment, destroy the Cloud9 instance by opening the [Cloud9 console](https://us-west-2.console.aws.amazon.com/cloud9/home?region=us-west-2) and clicking on Delete.
+3. Delete the S3 CloudfrontLogsBucket if you no longer need access to the Cloudfront Log.

 ### [OPTIONAL] Deploy Solution Version for Amazon Personalize